 You will be living as part of an extended Indian family and interact with local village / farm workers.

 (2).
-Other months: Help with building / lifting heavy load / digging drains / clearing land/ carpentary etc. Someone strong & used to physical / manual labour.
+Other months: Help with building / carpentry skills / lifting / digging / clearing land/ landscaping.
+Someone strong & used to physical work.

 We need someone to help out in the house, in the garden (weeding, watering), interacting with guests (if they want to), see if they need anything and so on.
 You need to be sociable yet independent, and enjoy rural life.

-We have a cook, but some general help around the house is required, especially related to guests - fetching things, moving things around, tidying up, telling us when something needs doing, etc.
+We have a cook, but some general help around the house is required, especially related to guests - fetching things, moving things around, tidying up, telling us when something needs doing, laying & clearing the dining table etc.

 WHEN WE HAVE NO GUESTS:

 Help out with other chores such as painting, clearing land, chopping & stacking wood, and so on.

 The hours are flexible, but should average five per day.
 In summer we could start at 7:00am & put in an hour before breakfast with a longer break during the day.